josh-white-278/zephyr-pub-sub/README.md

 ## Subscribers

-There are two different types of subscriber:

-* Callback
-* FIFO

-Although each type receives its messages slightly different they all receive them through a handler function.
-In the case of the callback subscriber the handler is called directly by the broker whereas FIFO subscribers need to call a polling function from their own threads.
-The polling function manages dequeuing messages, calling the handler function and releasing message references as required.
-In general a message handler function should not block but if care is taken as to the type of subscriber (FIFO), its priority and its subscriptions it might be possible to run blocking operations in some cases.
+A subscriber receives any messages published to it through its message handler function where the handler function is always called from the subscriber's work queue thread.
+In general a subscriber should try to avoid blocking operations in the handler function as it can block lower priority subscribers from receiving messages that both are subscribed to.
+This is due to the internal FIFO message queuing which only allows a message to be queued with a single subscriber at once.
+As long as care is taken as to the priority of each subscriber this limitation should (hopefully) not overally constrain an application.

 Each subscriber maintains a subscriptions bit-array which indicates which message identifiers the subscriber has subscribed to.
 This bit-array is provided to the subscriber at initialization time and must be sized correctly to prevent buffer overruns.
-The size is based on the maximum message identifier that will be published as each bit represents a subscription to a message identifier value.
+The size is based on the maximum public message identifier that will be published as each bit represents a subscription to a message identifier value.

 A subscriber can only be added to a single broker.
 Once a subscriber is added to a broker it will begin to receive the messages it has subscribed to.
 If a subscriber does not want to miss any messages it should be added to the broker and its subscriptions set during the initialization phase prior to any messages being published.
-Before a subscriber is added to a broker its message handler must be set and, if required, its priority value.

-A subscriber's priority value is used to sort the subscriber relative to other subscribers of the same type in the broker's list of subscribers.
+A subscriber's priority value is used to sort the subscriber relative to other subscribers in the broker's list of subscribers.
 This allows fine-grained control of the order that the broker publishes messages to its subscribers.
-A subscriber's priority value is only checked when it is added to the broker so updating the priority after being added will only take effect if the subscriber is removed and then added back to the broker.
+The priority value selected for a subscriber should be aligned with the subscriber's work queue priority i.e. a high priority subscriber should not be run on a low priority work queue.
+A subscriber's priority value is only checked when it is added to the broker so updating the priority after being added will only take affect if the subscriber is removed and then added back to the broker.

-### Callback subscriber details

-The callback subscriber is the highest priority type and all callback subscribers will receive a message before any other type.
-The callback subscriber type has its message handler function called directly from the broker's message processing thread.
-This means that the handler function can not block as it will block all other subscribers from receiving messages.

-### FIFO subscriber details

-The FIFO subscriber is the lowest priority type and all other subscriber types will receive a message before a FIFO type.
-The FIFO subscriber can not block the broker's message processing thread however a published message can only be queued on a single FIFO so a high priority FIFO subscriber can block a message from reaching a lower priority FIFO subscriber if it does not process its queued messages fast enough.
-Also if the FIFO subscribers are not prioritized correctly then there could be needless thread context switching if a high priority subscriber is running on a low priority thread.

 ## Messages